Star Wars: Episode II – Attack of the Clones: Plot

-Ten years after the battle at Naboo, the Galactic Republic is threatened by a Separatist movement organized by former Jedi Master Count Dooku.
-Senator Padmé Amidala comes to Coruscant to vote on a motion to create an army to assist the Jedi against the threat.
-Narrowly avoiding an assassination attempt upon her arrival, she is placed under the protection of Jedi Master Obi-Wan Kenobi and his apprentice Anakin Skywalker.
-The pair thwart a second attempt on Padmé's life and subdue the assassin, Zam Wesell, who is killed by her employer, a bounty hunter, before she can reveal his identity.
-The Jedi Council instructs Obi-Wan to find the bounty hunter, while Anakin is tasked to protect Padmé and escort her back to Naboo, where the two fall in love in spite of the Jedi Code that forbids attachments.
+Ten years after the Battle of Naboo, the Galactic Republic is threatened by a Separatist movement organized by Count Dooku, a former Jedi Master who mentored Qui-Gon Jinn.
+Former Queen turned Senator Padmé Amidala travels to Coruscant to vote against a motion to create an army to assist the Jedi against the growing menace.
+After narrowly avoiding an assassination attempt from bounty hunter Zam Wessell upon arrival, she is placed under the protection of Jedi Master Obi-Wan Kenobi and his Padawan apprentice Anakin Skywalker.
+Zam attempts to assassinate Padmé again, but is thwarted and subdued by the Jedi pair.
+Zam's employer, a jetpack-wearing bounty hunter, kills her before she reveals his identity.
+The Jedi Council instructs Obi-Wan to find the bounty hunter, while Anakin is tasked to protect Padmé and escort her to Naboo.
+Despite the Jedi Code forbidding attachments, the two fall in love.

-Obi-Wan's search leads him to the mysterious ocean planet of Kamino, where he discovers an army of clones being produced for the Republic under the name of Sifo-Dyas, a deceased Jedi Master, with bounty hunter Jango Fett serving as their genetic template.
-Obi-Wan deduces Jango to be the bounty hunter he is seeking, and after a brief battle, places a homing beacon on Jango's ship, Slave I. He then follows Jango and his clone son, Boba, to the planet Geonosis.
-Meanwhile, Anakin is troubled by visions of his mother, Shmi, in pain and decides to return to his homeworld of Tatooine with Padmé to save her.
-Watto reveals that he sold Shmi to moisture farmer Cliegg Lars, who then freed and married her.
-Cliegg tells Anakin that she was abducted by Tusken Raiders one month earlier and is likely dead.
-Determined to find his mother, Anakin ventures out and finds her at the Tusken campsite, barely alive.
+Obi-Wan's search leads to the ocean planet Kamino, where he discovers a clone army is being produced for the Republic allegedly in the name of Sifo-Dyas, a Jedi Master who died before allegedly ordering the clones, with the bounty hunter Jango Fett serving as the clones' genetic template.
+Obi-Wan deduces Jango is the bounty hunter he is seeking and places a homing beacon on Jango's ship, before following Jango and his clone son Boba to the planet Geonosis.
+Meanwhile, Anakin is troubled by visions of his mother Shmi in pain, and returns to his homeworld of Tatooine with Padmé to save her.
+His former owner Watto reveals that he sold Shmi to a moisture farmer named Cliegg Lars, who then freed and married her.
+Cliegg says Tusken Raiders abducted Shmi one month earlier, and she is likely dead.
+Anakin finds her at the Tusken campsite, barely alive.
 After she dies in his arms, an enraged Anakin massacres the entire tribe.
-He later confesses his actions to Padmé and vows that he will find a way to prevent the deaths of those he loves.
+He later confesses his actions to Padmé and vows to prevent the deaths of those he loves.